Thursday, July 18, 2024

 My parents were masterful at weaponizing scripture about faith against me.
 They themselves Hedonistically did exactly as they pleased.
 They twisted their every foolish, dangerous, illegal and abusive choice into an act of faith.
 They said God told them to do it.
 And how can you argue with that?
 It's impossible to prove God didn't tell them.
 Oh and they loved the verse "lean not unto thine own understanding" as it applied to me (not them, I later realized).
 Any time I questioned, I'd get accused of trusting myself and disobeying God.

 But I'm supposed to just smile and fake none of this happened?
 I'm supposed to say the right words and hope it gets better?
 Because that's what this "faith over fear" crap implies.
 I'm supposed to feel ashamed to admit that I know nothing but scared shitless?
 I should feel guilty because I don't even know what let alone who to trust?
 Well, been there, still do that.
-My problem isn't trusting, it's trusting too much and the wrong things.
+My problem isn't trusting, it's trusting too much and the wrong things and people.
 It's being too obedient to my parent-gods.
 It's putting them above God.

 They created a little narcissistic fantasy world, a parallel universe, in which only we existed.
 Religion was such a convenient weapon for them.
 They could hide their own sinful behavior behind a smokescreen of Christianity.
 They twisted scripture to not only condone but command their wickedness.

 But hold on.
 I've said I wouldn't have understood those warnings even if I'd heard them.
-Well, that's because I would have assumed that God would never contradict them and what would stupid me know anyway.
+Well, that's because I would have assumed that God would never contradict them and what would stupid me know anyway?
 But what if, on some deep level, I did hear and understand.
 Was my gut telling me all along that something was rotten in Denmark?
 Is that what the dreams are about?
 Is that why big pieces of my memory are gone?
 Was that God shielding me from too much pain and suffering?

 There is a large faction of so-called Christians who preach that trusting your gut is evil.
 That you're trusting yourself, not God.
 Ironically, those are often the people, like my parents, who are doing things that send up the red flags that your gut is responding to.
 I say that our inner voice is the only thing we can trust, especially victims of parental abuse.
 That's where God's Holy Spirit (the still small voice) resides.
 I may not have understood what I was hearing or even that I was hearing anything.
 But that doesn't mean God wasn't there.
+I think.
+It's all still really difficult to rethink.

 Why faith over fear is bullshit and how that toxic positivity destroys traumatized kids